 IDSystems’ sliding doors are designed with highly engineered running carriages hidden into the base frame of the system that ensure they effortless function, even with large panes of glass in them.

-• The number of carriages used is dependent on the size of the panel so we can ensure that even with the largest sets of doors the systems remain effortless to operate.
+• The number of carriages used is dependent on the size of the panel, to ensure that even with the largest sliding doors, the system remains effortless.

 • Unlike bifold doors, sliding door tracks can be recessed into the floor to create a flush finish without reducing the protection the doors offer from wind and rain.